filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/set-up/index.md

 1. Lotus is now installed on your computer.
 ### MacOS Build from source

-{{< alert icon="warning" >}}**STEF: we should expand this to make it friendlier**
-{{< /alert >}}
-If Homebrew isn't working, or if you prefer to build from source, try these steps.
+If Homebrew doesn't work for you, or if you prefer to build from source, try these steps.

 1. Check that the XCode command line tools are installed.

     ```shell
     xcode-select -p (if missing, run xcode-select --install )
     ```
-1. Install the pre-requisites via Homebrew (STEF: install homebrew instructions first?)
+1. Install the pre-requisites via Homebrew
     ```shell
     brew install go bzr jq pkg-config rustup hwloc
     ```
-1. Clone the latest sources (STEF: should this be just a download of the tar.gz? )
+1. Clone the latest sources
     ```shell
     git clone https://github.com/filecoin-project/lotus.git
     ```